RYDEV0808/Windows-Google-Lens/README.md

 # suggestions
 Create a basic task with time schedular for "When the user logs in" for "LensForWindows.exe" file so that it automatically starts up without you needing to click it on system startup

+# Notes
+* Ensure that you dont touch the keyboard or mouse so that you don't distrupt the keystrokes being sent
+* While taking a screenshot you have 5 seconds to complete it, or it will not work properly